aist6825/aist6825/README.md

 > NLP, Game Design

 ### ⋅˚₊‧ ୨୧ ‧₊˚ ⋅ About Me ⋅˚₊‧ ୨୧ ‧₊˚ ⋅
 > I'm currently an undergrad studying CS in hopes of applying it to linguistics!
-I love learning new languages, both in the field of CS and in general world languages.
+I love learning new languages, both in CS and in the applicable world.